 A. The route we drive is generally about 192 miles (309 km) one-way, and takes 3-4 hours depending on traffic.
-We try to break up the long drive with stops at a local fruit stand to get some fresh produce, a stop for food/meals, and of course, bathroom breaks when needed.
+We try to break up the long drive with comfort stops along the way.

 A. Sorry to say, the laws are applicable where you’re *consuming* the drinks, and not where you’re from.
 The liquor laws in California state that you must be 21 or over with a valid form of government ID to be served.

 A. SFO is about 13 miles to the south of the city, and is not actually located in San Francisco proper.
 This means an added 20 minutes each direction to get to these hotels, which cuts into the precious time we have to take you to see the amazing views of Yosemite Valley (or worse, it cuts into your wine tasting time)!

 If you’re staying at an airport hotel with a car, we can suggest a local hotel in the city that has very reasonable flat-rate parking.
 We also suggest taking BART into the city and meeting us right by the Powell St station at a central hotel meeting point.
 Give us a call and we’re happy to help you arrange your transportation to meet our drivers in the city!